qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

 Raster boolean OR
 ----------------------
 Calculates the boolean ``OR`` for a set of input rasters.
-If all of the input rasters have a zero value for a pixel, that pixel will be set to ``0`` in the output raster.
+If all of the input rasters have a zero value for the pixel, that pixel will be set to ``0`` in the output raster.
 If any of the input rasters have non-zero values for the pixel it will be set to ``1`` in the output raster.